Toni Atkins: State Assembly

 She was elected to the State Assembly in November 2010, receiving 57.7% of the vote.
 She represented the 76th Assembly district.
 In November 2012 she ran in the 78th Assembly district due to redistricting, and won with 62% of the vote.

 In 2012 she introduced AB 1522, a bill to prevent the granting of financial support and other spousal rights to abusive spouses.
 The bill was inspired by the case of a San Diego woman who was ordered to pay legal fees and spousal support to her ex-husband even though he was in prison for abusing her.

 In 2012, she was the Majority Leader of the California State Assembly; in January 2014 she was chosen by the Democratic Caucus to take over as Speaker of the Assembly later in the year, replacing termed-out speaker John Pérez.
-She was the first Speaker of the Assembly from San Diego; the first lesbian to hold the position; and the third woman to do so.
+She was the first Speaker of the Assembly from San Diego, the first lesbian to hold the position, and the third woman to do so.
 Atkins was reelected as Speaker by the Democratic caucus in November 2014.
 As Speaker she helped to write and secure passage for a $7.5-billion water bond that was approved by the legislature and the voters in 2014.
 Atkins faced protest over her vote for legislation that would limit community choice aggregation.
 Atkins stepped down as Assembly speaker in March 2016.

 2014 California State Assembly election

 State Senate

 She ran as candidate for the California's 39th State Senate district in 2016, initially challenging the incumbent Marty Block, also a Democrat, before Block bowed out.
 In the general election, she defeated Republican John Renison with 63% of the vote.

 In 2018, Atkins succeeded Kevin de León as State Senate President pro tempore.
 This made her the first woman and the first openly LGBT person to lead the California State Senate.
+She is the third person to serve as both Speaker of the Assembly and President pro tempore of the Senate, after Ransom Burnell and James T. Farley.